Cynocephaly: High and late medieval travel literature

 Medieval travellers Giovanni da Pian del Carpine and Marco Polo both mention cynocephali.
 Giovanni writes of the armies of Ögedei Khan who encounter a race of dogheads who live north of the Dalai-Nor (Northern Ocean), or Lake Baikal.
-The Travels of Marco Polo mentions the dog-headed barbarians on the island of Angamanain, or the Andaman Islands.
+The Travels of Marco Polo mentions dog-headed barbarians on the island of Angamanain, or the Andaman Islands.
 For Polo, although these people grow spices, they are nonetheless cruel and "are all just like big mastiff dogs".
 In The Voyage and Travels of Sir John Mandeville, dog-headed men are described as inhabiting the island of Nacumera (the Nicobar Islands).

 The dog-headed people were also found in the New World.
 Christopher Columbus reported that the Taino were familiar with the cynocephali.
 In 1517, the Ottoman Sultan Selim I was presented with a map of the New World drawn by Piri Reis, which included an image of a dog-headed man fighting a monkey in what is now Colombia.
 In 1519, the Governor of Cuba instructed Hernán Cortés to investigate rumours of cynocephali while on his expedition to the American mainland.

 According to Henri Cordier, the source of all the fables of the dog-headed barbarians, whether European, Arabic, or Chinese, can be found in the Alexander Romance.